lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/01-introduction.rst

 Introduction
 ###############

-PocketBeagle2 is based on `Texas Instrments AM6232 SoC <https://www.ti.com/product/AM623>`_, it's dual A53 cores can provides more than double the performance of the classic PocketBeagle.
+PocketBeagle 2 is based on `Texas Instrments AM6232 SoC <https://www.ti.com/product/AM623>`_, it's dual A53 cores can provides more than double the performance of the classic PocketBeagle.
 The new design comes with pre-soldered headers, 3-pin JST-SH 1.00mm uart debug port, USB-C port, MSPM0L1105, 512MB RAM, and LiPo Battery charger.